 The employee's manager, supervisor or other designated workers compensation claim reporters.
 Injured employees CANNOT report their own claim to CorVel.
 A report MUST be filed by a manager/supervisor or a designated reporter.

 Any work-related incident should be reported as soon as possible, but no later than 72 hours following the injury.

 How do I report an injury?

-Before submitting a claim, please read the attached instructions, in order to log in to the site.
+Before submitting a claim, please read the attached instructions.

 Is the VT Dept of Labor (VDOL) first report of injury (form 1) still required?